paulbarfuss/graylog3-content-pack-nginx-json/README.md

 ### Configuring nginx

-You need to run at least nginx version 1.11.8, escaped JSON support.
+You need to run at least nginx version 1.11.8, with `escape=json` support.

 **Add this to your nginx configuration file and restart the service:**